Ramón Mercader: Release and honors

 Shortly after the assassination, Joseph Stalin presented Mercader's mother Eustaquia Caridad with the Order of Lenin for her part in the operation.
 After the first few years in prison, Mercader requested to be released on parole, represented by Jesús Siordia and the criminologist Alfonso Quiroz Cuarón, but his request was denied by the Mexican authorities.
 In 1943, Caridad Mercader applied to Stalin personally, for her part in the secret operation, to release Mercader.

 In 1944, she obtained a permit to leave the USSR.
 However, contrary to the agreed-upon conditions, she not only led that attempt at a distance but traveled to Mexico, where she was known not only as the mother of Mercader, but also as an organizer of the assassination.
 This undermined an undercover operation to get Mercader out of jail.
 Caridad's presence proved to be counterproductive; although she improved the life of Mercader in prison significantly, the Mexican authorities tightened security measures, causing the Soviets to abandon their efforts to release Mercader.
 Though Caridad reported important things to the Mexican authorities, Mercader served 19 years and eight months in prison (including the time under initial investigation and trial) according to the initial trial's 20-years-and-one-day conviction.
 Mercader, who according to his brother Luis never shared his mother's passion for the communist cause, never forgave her for her interference.

 After almost 20 years in prison, Mercader was released from Mexico City's Palacio de Lecumberri prison on 6 May 1960.
 He moved to Havana, Cuba, where Fidel Castro's new socialist government welcomed him.
 In 1961, Mercader moved to the Soviet Union and subsequently was presented with the country's highest decoration, Hero of the Soviet Union, personally by Alexander Shelepin, the head of the KGB.
 He divided his time between Czechoslovakia, from where he traveled to different countries, Cuba, where he was the advisor of the Foreign Affairs Ministry, and the Soviet Union for the rest of his life.
-He married a Mexican named Rogalia in prison after 1940 and had two children.

 Ramon Mercader's grave in the Kuntsevo Cemetery in Moscow.
 He is buried under the name Ramon Ivanovich Lopez.
 His brother Luis Mercader is buried in the same grave.

-Mercader died in Havana in 1978 of lung cancer.
+Mercader died in Havana in 1978 of bone cancer.
 He is buried under the name Ramón Ivanovich Lopez (Рамон Иванович Лопес) in Moscow's Kuntsevo Cemetery.